theunicornguild/the-reading-potato/10_registration/01_python_2_form.md

 Do keep in mind that we could've written everything inside the `main` app, there's nothing wrong with that.
 But, separating things into apps just makes the code cleaner and easier to maintain.

-So, Let's go the `authentication` app for the first time.
+So, Let's go to the `authentication` app for the first time.

 ![open](https://media.giphy.com/media/eXg8Ij7JgnyDu/giphy.gif)